- Why should travelers see a physician before they leave on a trip?

 - they have chronic diseases that could be affected by travel,

 - they are visiting countries that require vaccinations before they allow travelers to enter the country.

-The goal of a pre-travel medical evaluation is to help travelers protect themselves against (1) common diseases that may be mild but that will disrupt their trip, and (2) less common diseases that may be serious or even fatal.
+The goal of a pre-travel medical evaluation is to help travelers protect themselves against (1) common diseases that may be mild but that will disrupt their trip and (2) less common diseases that may be serious or even fatal.
 All travelers need to be up to date on routine vaccines they would normally get if they were not traveling.
 For example, an annual influenza vaccination (flu shot) is recommended if traveling during influenza season.
 Travelers should also be up to date on tetanus vaccines.
-If a tetanus booster is needed, your physician may elect to use the Tdap vaccine that also provides continuing protect against adult pertussis.
-No vaccinations are required for re-entry into the United States after travel.
+If a tetanus booster is needed, a physician may elect to use the Tdap vaccine that also provides continuing protect against adult pertussis.
+No immunizations are required for re-entry into the United States after travel.
 Some countries require you to provide an International Certificate of Vaccination or Prophylaxis prior to allowing border entry from certain countries, even if you are only stopping there to change planes, whether you are traveling to your destination or coming home.

 What diseases occur in travelers, and how can disease be prevented?

 Travelers can pick up infectious diseases from contaminated food or water, from insect bites, animal bites, or from other people.
 Immunizations, medications, and simple precautions can reduce or eliminate the risk of many of these travel-related infections.
 While infectious disease is the most common concern for travelers, it is important to remember that the most common cause of death in travelers is motor-vehicle accidents.
 Be sure to look both ways before crossing the street, review traffic laws (especially in countries where people drive on the opposite side of the road), don't get in a car with a driver who is drunk, and use seat belts and infant/child car seats if available both at home and when traveling.